 Second Lieutenant (2nd Lt)(O1)

-The rank of Second Lieutenant is shown through a single gold bar.
-Proper forms of address include “Second Lieutenant” or “Lieutenant.”
-Commissioned Airman may sometimes skip this rank.
+The rank of second lieutenant is shown through a single gold bar.
+Proper forms of address include second lieutenant or lieutenant.
+Commissioned airmen sometimes may skip this rank.

 First Lieutenant (1st Lt)(O2)

-Captains are typically assigned to and have authority over a company.
-In such a position, they are referred to as the company commander.
+Captains typically are assigned to and have authority over a flight.
+In such a position, they are referred to as the flight commander.

-A junior Field Officer rank, Majors in the Air Force operate as main staff officers on brigade-sized forces.
+A junior field officer rank, majors in the Air Force often operate as main staff officers on brigade-sized forces.